Capterra bills itself as ‘the smart way to find business software’ for B2B people researching new business software.

-We’ll also examine 15 examples from employee engagement tech companies.
+We’ll examine 15 examples from a sub-category of HR software: employee engagement.

-This marketing channel is part of Step 3 (Bring Your Target Market To You) of my four-step strategy to get more HR customers and clients for your business.
+This marketing channel is part of Step 3 (Bring Your Target Market To You) of a four-step strategy to get more HR customers and clients for your business.

-Join my newsletter now and I’ll send you the four step strategy to get more clients in the Human Resources industry.
+Join our HR business marketing newsletter now and we’ll send you the four-step strategy to get more clients in the Human Resources industry.

-Ok, let’s get into how to get more employee engagement software sales leads from Capterra.
+Ok, let’s get into how to get more Human Resources technology software sales leads from Capterra.